-How to use Switch Control on iPhone and iPad
+Use an adaptive switch with your iPhone?
+Here's how to use Switch Control.

 Camera: If you choose the camera, you'll also have to select actions for Left Head Movement and Right Head Movement.

-- Tap Long Press to set up a long press switch action.
+Tap Long Press to set up a long press switch action.
+This is optional.

 How to delete a switch